 Promoting British Values

 Huncoat Primary School is committed to serving the community.
-We recognise the multi-cultural, multi faith and ever-changing nature of the United Kingdom.
+We recognise the multi-cultural, multi faith and ever-changing nature of our Local Area; Accrington, Burnley and also within the United Kingdom.
 We also understand the vital role we have in ensuring that groups or individuals within the school are not subjected to intimidation or radicalisation by those wishing to unduly, or illegally, influence them.

-The principle of democracy is consistently being reinforced at Huncoat Primary School, with democracy processes being used for important decisions within the school community, for instance, elections being held for Head Boy and Girl and School Council positions.
-The principle of democracy is also explored in the History and Religious Studies curriculum as well as in lesson time and assemblies.
+The principle of democracy is consistently being reinforced at Huncoat Primary School, with democracy processes being used for important decisions within the school community, for instance, elections being held for Head Boy and Girl and Pupil Parliament positions.
+The principle of democracy is also explored in the History, Religious Studies curriculum as well as in lesson time, through Picture News and assemblies.
+We actively encourage all our children to have an opinion and a voice in all they do.

 The rule of law